Butterflies of

 Introduction

-known by the equally descriptive names Flip-Flop and Wood White
+by the equally descriptive names Flip-Flop and Wood White - but

-- but while they are similar in behaviour and appearance to the
+while they are similar in behaviour and appearance to the Wood

 In

-each night in the dark by Cupid, who told her she must not try
+night in the dark by Cupid, who told her she must not try to see

-to see him.
-When she did try, while he was asleep, she
+him.
+When she did try, while he was asleep, she accidentally dropped

-which 7 are restricted to forested areas of Africa and ( in the
+restricted to forested areas of Africa and ( in the case of

-found outside Africa.
-It is found in Nepal, India, Sri Lanka,
+outside Africa.
+It is found in Nepal, India, Sri Lanka, Bhutan,

-Bhutan, Myanmar, Thailand, Laos, Vietnam, south China, Taiwan,
+Myanmar, Thailand, Laos, Vietnam, south China, Taiwan, the

-the Philippines, West Malaysia, Singapore, Sumatra, Borneo, Java
+Philippines, West Malaysia, Singapore, Sumatra, Borneo, Java and

 Habitats

-waste land.
-It is found at elevations from sea level to at least
+land.
+It is found at elevations from sea level to at least 1500

 Lifecycle

-laid singly on young terminal leaves of the foodplants.
+in colour, and laid singly on young terminal leaves of the

 The

-brown thorax and abdomen, and pinkish wing cases.
-It is
+thorax and abdomen, and pinkish wing cases.
+It is suspended from the

 Adult behaviour

-are only distantly related, the flight and general behaviour of
+only distantly related, the flight and general behaviour of the

 Leptidea Wood Whites ( subfamily